cloud-gov/cg-site/_docs/ops/secrets.md

 ### Configure MFA for aws-vault

 All operators must have MFA enabled, which is taken care of as a part of the platform operator onboarding process.
-This can be confirmed by checking in the AWS console under `Services -> IAM -> Users -> firstname.lastname -> Security Credentials`, or in the command line with `aws iam list-virtual-mfa-devices`.
+This can be confirmed by checking in the AWS console under `Services -> IAM -> Users -> firstname.lastname -> Security Credentials`.

 After confirming that MFA is enabled for your account, run these commands to set command line variables (where `mfa_serial` is the full ARN of your MFA device found in the AWS console):